-- Heat olive oil in stockpot over medium heat.
-Saute onion and celery tossing often and sprinkle with salt and pepper.
-Continue stirring until onion softens about 4 minutes.
+- Heat olive oil* in stockpot over medium heat.
+Saute onion and celery, stirring occasionally for 3-4 minutes.
+Sprinkle with salt and pepper and mix well.
+Continue to cook until onion is translucent.

-- Add cauliflower, parsnips, thyme and broth and gently bring to boil.
-Reduce heat so soup simmers uncovered for about 30 minutes, until vegetables are tender.
+- Stir in broth and gently bring to boil.
+Reduce heat so soup simmers uncovered for about 25 minutes, until vegetables are tender.